purushottam-bitle/machine-learning-projects/classification/Binary_Classification/README.md

 ### Summary

-In this tutorial we worked through a regression predictive modeling machine learning problem from end-to-end using Python.
+In this tutorial we worked through a Logistic predictive modeling machine learning problem from end-to-end using Python.
 Specifically, the steps covered were:

 * Problem Definition (Sonar return data).